jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Stallion valued by reducing value method
 (3) When person A chooses to value the stallion by the reducing value method, the reduction applying to the value of the stallion is 75% of its cost price in the first income year and 75% of its opening value in each later income year.
 Person A must give notice to the Commissioner of their election in their return of income for the first income year.
 Broodmare when first used on or after 1 April 2001
-(4) For the purposes of sections EC 39 and EC 40, the reduction applying to the value of a broodmare to which section EC 39(2) applies is calculated using the formula— 1.25 × cost price of broodmare 9 − age of broodmare.
+(4) For the purposes of sections EC 39 and EC 40, the reduction applying to the value of a broodmare to which section EC 39(2) applies is calculated using the formula—1.25 × cost price of broodmare9 − age of broodmare.
 Definition of item in formula
 (5) In the formula, age of broodmare is—
   (a) 8 years of age; or